api3dao/vitepress-docs/docs/reference/airnode/latest/understand/index.md

 deployment within this project folder.
 Use the files in the [Templates](../deployment-files/templates/config-json.md) section of the docs to get a jump start if you are new to Airnode.
-Also consider the [Quick Deploy Demos](/guides/airnode/) if you are new to Airnode before using this guide.
+Also consider the [Quick Start](/guides/airnode/quick-start-aws/) guides if you are new to Airnode before using this guide.

 ## Configuration